 - Consider: Alt. i): Set A and Set B are different (Set B is NOT a subset of Set A).
 Alt. ii): Set B is a subset of Set A (Set A and Set B are not the same).
 Alt. iii): Set A and Set B are the same.

-- AI/ML model input: measurement results of K (K≥1) latest measurement instances with the following alternatives: Alt.
+- AI/ML model input consider: measurement results of K (K≥1) latest measurement instances with the following alternatives: Alt.
 1): Only L1-RSRP measurement based on Set B; Alt 2): L1-RSRP measurement based on Set B and assistance information; Alt.
 3): L1-RSRP measurement based on Set B and the corresponding DL Tx and/or Rx beam ID.

-- [AI/ML model output]: F predictions for F future time instancesof , where each prediction is for each time instance.
+- F predictions for F future time instances can be obtained based on the output of AI/ML model, where each prediction is for each time instance.
 At least F=1.

 Set B is a set of beams whose measurements are taken as inputs of the AI/ML model.